Record U.S. crude production weighs on oil prices

 SYDNEY (Reuters) - Oil prices dipped on Thursday as U.S. crude production quickly approached an unprecedented 12 million barrels per day (bpd) just as worries about weakening demand emerge.

-International Brent crude oil futures LCOc1 were down 34 cents, or 0.6 percent, at $60.98 per barrel.
+International Brent crude oil futures were down 34 cents, or 0.6 percent, at $60.98 per barrel.

 U.S. output has soared by 2.4 million bpd since January 2018, stoking fears of a supply glut.